-We estimate that the net proceeds from the sale of the 3,500,000 shares of our common stock that we are selling in this offering will be approximately \$18.0 million, based on an initial public offering price of \$6.00 per share after deducting the underwriting discount and estimated offering expenses.
-If the underwriters' over-allotment option is exercised in full, we estimate that we will receive additional net proceeds of approximately \$2.9 million.
+We estimate that the net proceeds from the sale of the 4,000,000 shares of our common stock that we are selling in this offering will be approximately \$24.5 million, based on an assumed initial public offering price of \$7.00 per share, the mid-point of the range on the front cover of this prospectus, after deducting the underwriting discount and estimated offering expenses.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$7.00 per share would increase (decrease) our net proceeds from this offering by approximately \$3.7 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
+If the underwriters' over-allotment option is exercised in full, we estimate that we will receive additional net proceeds of approximately \$3.9 million.